Collyer brothers: Family and education

 The Collyer brothers were sons of Herman Livingston Collyer (1857–1923), a Manhattan gynecologist who worked at Bellevue Hospital, and his first cousin, Susie Gage Frost Collyer (1856–1929), a former opera singer.
 The brothers claimed that their ancestors had traveled to America from England on the Fortune, the ship that arrived in Massachusetts in 1621, a year after the Mayflower.
 The Collyers' mother and father were both descended from the Livingstons, a New York family with roots going back to the 18th century.
 Robert Livingston was the first of the Livingston family to immigrate to America in 1672 — 52 years after the Mayflower.
 In 1880, Herman and Susie had their first child, a daughter they named Susan, who died at four months old.
 The following year, on November 6, the couple's first son, Homer Lusk, was born.
 In 1885, their second son, Langley Wakeman, was born.
-At the time of Langley's birth, the couple were living in a tenement while Herman Collyer interned at Bellevue.
+At the time of Langley's birth, the couple was living in a tenement while Herman Collyer interned at Bellevue.
 As a child, Homer attended PS (Public School) 69.
 At the age of 14, he was accepted to the College of the City of New York as a "sub-freshman", earning his bachelor's degree six years later.

 Both Homer and Langley attended Columbia University, which had just relocated to its present-day Morningside Heights campus.
 Homer obtained a degree in admiralty law, while Langley studied engineering and chemistry.
 Langley was also an accomplished concert pianist; he played professionally for a time and performed at Carnegie Hall.
 Langley was also a layman of the Trinity Church where the family had been parishioners since 1697.

 In 1909, Herman Collyer moved the family into a four-story brownstone in the Harlem neighborhood at 2078 Fifth Avenue.
 Dr. Collyer was known to be eccentric and was said to frequently paddle down the East River in a canoe to the City Hospital on Blackwell's Island, where he occasionally worked, and then carry the canoe back to his home in Harlem after he came ashore on Manhattan Island.
 Around 1919, Herman and Susie Collyer separated.
 Dr. Collyer moved to a new home at 153 West 77th Street while Susie stayed in the Harlem brownstone.
 Homer and Langley, who had never married or lived on their own, chose to remain with their mother.
-Dr. Collyer died in 1923, leaving his sons all of his possessions, including items from his medical practice, which they brought to their home in Harlem.
+Dr. Collyer died in 1923, leaving his sons all of his possessions, including items from his medical practice, which they took to their home in Harlem.
 Susie Collyer died in 1929, leaving the brothers all her possessions and the Harlem brownstone.